DM8tyProgrammer/mighty-articles/editor-config.md

 It is a declaration that the current `.editorconfig` file is root file.

-By design, editor config engine searches for `.editorconfig` file in the current working directory and its all parents' directories till it finds `.editorconfig` with `root = true` and merge the configurations of all found `.editorconfig` files.
+By design, editor config engine searches for `.editorconfig` file in the current working directory and its all parents' directories till it finds `.editorconfig` with `root = true` and merges by adding or overriding the configurations of found files.

 ### Apply rules to files